danielChuks/unique-number-dappGame/workshop.md

       .timeout(relativeTime(deadline), () => closeTo(Klaus, informTimeOut));
 ```

-We can inprove this code by making sure every attempt by Elena to know Klaus hand is rejected:
+We can improve this code by making sure every attempt by Elena to know Klaus card is rejected:
 ```javascript

       // Klaus makes his move picks his card and publishes it.